Agrover112/Goodness-of-Pronunciation-Pipelines-for-OOV-Problem/README.md

 # Goodness of Pronounication Workflow
 A proposed pipeline for GoP computation solving OOV problem at Testing time using Vocab/Lexicon expansion techniques.
+We also provide utilities for extracting the Phoneme posteriors , Word boundaries(alignments), using GoP scores as vectors.
 ## Main Files
 - `run1File.sh` : Computes Forced Alignments.
 - `run1File_posterior.sh` : Computation of Acoustic model Posterior Probabilities.